Thank you for joining us at Full Circle 2016!

 For 14 years, Full Circle has been a platform for our artists to present their work and define themselves not by what they can’t do, but by what they can do.

-We are please to welcome Shannon DeVido as this year’s Honorary Chair.
+Thank you to Shannon DeVido for being this year’s Honorary Chair.
 To learn more about Shannon, please visit her website.

 After the performance, enjoy a gourmet culinary tasting featuring the finest local restaurants: